gilligan/gilligan.github.io/_posts/2018-12-30-post-christmas-advent-pt1.md

 - `lines :: String -> [String]`: the numbers in the input data file are `\n` separated to lets split it up
 - `foldMap :: (Foldable t, Monoid m) => (a -> m) -> t a -> m`: We fold over our list of strings (`t a`) using `(Sum . toNum)` (`a -> m` function), and get back `Sum Integer` (`m`).
-- `getSum`: unwraps our Integer from the Sum
+- `getSum`: unwraps our Integer from the Sum.

 #### Solution To Part 1